DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 This section shows a common way that you could handle 404 errors and a Permission Denied exception being thrown (403).

-For starters, Permission Denied can be raised one of two ways.
+For starters, Permission Denied can be raised in one of two ways.

 1. You are using the :ref:`authorization/policies:strict policy` and you have not defined any permissions on a view that a user is